boynux/boynux.github.com/_posts/2015-05-14-docker-consolidate-logs-logstash.md

 * Complex to deploy (extra dependency)
 * Depends on Docker internals ans API
 * Not safe and consistent

+#### Conclution

+All methods that explained here are very popular and whether it fits a particular project varies from a project to another.
+I put together this post here so that when I decide to choose an approach I know about all its consequences, and I hope it;s useful for you too.

+Of course all this information will change during the time and one method might become more preferable to another.
+I'll try to keep this post updated as much as I can.

 That's pretty much all.
-If you any other solution that I've missed here, I'd like to know about it.
+If you know any other solution that I've missed here, I'd like to know about it.
 Or if you're using any of these methods and having a good experiences with that please leave your comments below.

 [1]: https://www.elastic.co/